Orders and enforcement (COVID-19)

 Gatherings, closures and physical distancing

-Depending on the issue and the location, complaints pertaining to Ontario’s declaration of emergency (Government of Ontario) are investigated by:
+Depending on the issue and the location, complaints pertaining to emergency orders and the Reopening Ontario (A Flexible Response to COVID-19) Act, 2020 S.O.
+2020, c.
+17 (Government of Ontario) are investigated by:

 - The Ontario Provincial Police (OPP)